Jewelry Box (T-ara album): Release and promotion

-The album was announced on March 6, 2012, with a June release date, along with the announcement of their live Japanese tour T-ara Japan Tour 2012: Jewelry Box.
-Jewelry Box was released in three types: Diamond, Sapphire, and Pearl.
-Diamond features a special jewelry box-style packaging, while the Sapphire edition comes in a digipak and the Pearl edition comes in a regular jewel case.
-Both the Diamond and Sapphire editions come with a 100-page and 32-page photo book, respectively.
-All three editions of the album contain a random trading card of 8 types.
+The album was announced on March 6, 2012, with a June release date, with a planned release in June, coinciding with the announcement of the group's live Japanese tour ~T-ara Japan Tour 2012: Jewelry Box~.
+The album was released in three versions: Diamond, Sapphire, and Pearl.The Diamond edition features special jewelry box-style packaging, the Sapphire edition is packaged in a digipak and the Pearl edition comes in a standard jewel case.
+The Diamond and Sapphire editions include a 100-page and 32-page photo book, respectively.
+Each edition also contains one random trading card out of eight possible types.

 Commercial performance

 Jewelry Box debuted at number two on the Oricon Albums Chart, with first-week sales of 57,102 in Japan.
-In its second week, the album dropped to number seven and sold 14,276 copies.
-The album spent its third and fourth weeks in the top twenty, and fell into the top thirty in its fifth week.
-The album ranked at number six on the Oricon Monthly Albums Chart, selling 86,530 copies.
-After a month of sales, it was certified Gold by the Recording Industry Association of Japan for shipments of over 100,000 copies.
+In its second week, the album dropped to number seven selling 14,276 copies.
+The album remained in the top twenty during its third and fourth weeks and fell to the top thirty in its fifth week.
+It ranked at number six on the Oricon Monthly Albums Chart, selling 86,530 copies.
+After a month of sales, the album was certified Gold by the Recording Industry Association of Japan for shipments exceeding 100,000 copies.

 Singles

 Four singles have been released prior to the album, with the last released two weeks before the release of Jewelry Box.
 The group's debut Japanese single, "Bo Peep Bo Peep", was released on September 28, 2011.
 The music video for the song premiered four weeks prior to the release of the single on September 1, 2011, on the Japanese cable television network Space Shower TV.
-The single debuted at number one on Oricon's Weekly Singles chart with 49,712 copies sold, breaking records and making them the first Korean girl group to debut at the number one position.
+The single debuted at number one on Oricon's Weekly Singles chart with 49,712 copies sold, setting a record as the first Korean girl group to debut at the top position.
 The song has also reached number one on the Billboard Japan Hot 100.

 "Yayaya" was announced on October 14, 2011, and was released on November 30, 2011.
-The single had high expectations because of "Bo Peep Bo Peep" debuting at number one, but instead the single debuted at number seven on Oricon's Weekly Singles chart with 31,801 copies sold.
-Peaking at number six on Billboard Japan Hot 100 as well, it is T-ara's lowest charting Japanese single thus far.
-At the time, the group was busy in both Korea and Japan, promoting their third Korean extended play Black Eyes and "Yayaya" simultaneously.
+The single debuted at number seven on Oricon's Weekly Singles chart with 31,801 copies sold.
+It also peaked at number six on the Billboard Japan Hot 100.
+At the time, the group was actively promoting in both Korea and Japan, promoting their third Korean extended play Black Eyes alongside the promotion of "Yayaya".